Latest LSAT Practice Tests with Actual Questions

 Answer: C

-QUESTION: 175
+Question: 175

 Always read the meter dials from the right to the left.
 This procedure is much easier, especially if any of the dial hands are near the zero mark.
 If the meter has two dials, and one is smaller than the other, then it is not imperative to read the smaller dial because it only registers a small amount.
 Read the dial at the right first.
 As the dial turns clockwise, always record the figure the pointer has just passed.
 Read the next dial to the left and record the figure it has just passed.
 Continue recording the figures on the dials from right to left.
 When finished, mark off the number of units recorded.
 Dials on water and gas meters usually indicate the amount each dial records.